 - 4 cloves garlic, peeled and thinly sliced

 Wash and towel dry the eggplant.
 Slice the eggplant horizontally.
-Place the slices in a large colander, sprinkle with salt and set aside to rest about 30 minutes.
+Then place the slices in a large colander, sprinkle with salt and set aside to rest about 30 minutes.
 Drain and rinse the eggplant and dry on towels.

-In a saute pan, heat the extra-virgin olive oil until just smoking.
-Saute until light golden brown on both sides.
+In a saute pan, heat the extra-virgin olive oil.
+Saute until lightly golden brown on both sides.
 Repeat with all of the pieces.
 On a cookie sheet lay out the 4 largest pieces of eggplant.
 Place 2 tablespoons of tomato sauce over each piece and place a thin slice of mozzarella on top of each.
-Sprinkle with Parmigiano and top each with the next smallest piece of eggplant, then sauce then mozzarella.
-Repeat the layering process until all the ingredients have been used, finishing again with the Parmigiano.
-Place the pan in the oven and bake until the top of each little stack is golden brown and bubbly, about 15 minutes.
+Sprinkle with Parmigiano and top each with the next smallest slice of eggplant, then sauce then mozzarella.
+Repeat the layering process until all the ingredients have been used, topping with the Parmigiano.
+Place the pan in the oven and bake until the top is golden brown and bubbly, about 15 minutes.